Photo by Monkey Business Images via Canva.com

 How Military Home Renters Are Unique

-Because military families factor in inevitable PCS moves into their 5- or 10-year plans, renting a home may very well be a purposeful part of their finances.
-Renting allows for savings that could be turned into a significant down payment or the money needed to cover closing costs and emergency funds for later home buying.
+Because military families factor in inevitable PCS moves into their 5- or 10-year plans, renting a home may well be a purposeful part of their finances.
+Renting under budget allows for savings that could become a significant down payment or the money needed to cover closing costs and emergency funds for later home buying.

 Another reason military members choose to rent is the undeniable unaffordability of real estate near military bases in expensive zip codes.
 It's widely known BAH doesn’t necessarily stretch enough to cover mortgage or rent payments in high cost locations.

-This is in addition to the years-long trend of inflated rental prices across the country due to lack of inventory and increased competition for rental homes due to the fact that home sale prices are unaffordable for so many.
+This deficiency in BAH is in addition to the years-long trend of inflated rental prices across the country due to a lack of inventory and increased competition for rental homes because homeownership is unaffordable for many.

 On-Base Military Housing

-The option of on-base housing is one of the most unique and beneficial lifestyle factors military life offers.
-Renters pay their monthly BAH to private companies who contract with the Department of Defense to provide housing.
+On-base housing is one of the most unique and beneficial lifestyle factors military life offers.
+Renters pay their monthly BAH to private companies contracted with the Department of Defense to provide housing.

 Quality and safety issues have plagued private military housing across the country for nearly a decade, and solutions are slow to appear.
-The fixes are mired between congressional oversight and the housing companies who are charged with making the corrections.
+The fixes intertwine congressional oversight and the housing companies making the corrections.

-Traditional complaints that stem from living in a rental property also appear: little opportunity to customize the interior and exterior of the homes and the lack of privacy due to shared walls or small yard spaces.
-Although the disadvantages of rental life on a military base are similar to renting a house off base, the convenience factors do weigh in on the overall decision to live there.
-Short commutes, direct access to food and gas, as well as military only programs certainly provide benefits not typically found off base.
+Traditional complaints that stem from living in a rental property include little opportunity to customize the interior and exterior of the homes and the lack of privacy due to shared walls or small yard spaces.
+Although the disadvantages of military housing overlap with renting off base, the convenience factors into the overall decision to live there.
+Short commutes, direct access to food and gas, and military-only programs certainly provide benefits not typically found off base.

 Learn more about military housing: